 Serving the Cookies

-I believe that these are best when served warm!
+These are best when served warm!
 The combination of melted chocolate and the moist texture of the cookie is best warm.
+Warm them in the microwave for 5-10 seconds prior to serving.

 Tips and Tricks